 Harry Potter book set Barnes and Noble

 There’s also the small matter of ‘He Who Must Not Be Named’, who left Harry as an orphan when he was a baby.
 Then there’s the film series, which was released while the books were still coming out (2001-11).
-They helped to solidify its status as a story which was likely to last, leading on to the second series of films which also serve as a semi-prequel (Fantastic Beasts and Where to Find Them).
+They helped to solidify its status as a story that was likely to last, leading on to the second series of films which also serve as a semi-prequel (Fantastic Beasts and Where to Find Them).

 In the present day, it’s still fondly remembered, and there are legions of fans across the globe.
 It was eventually translated into 80 different languages, while 500 million Harry Potter books have now been sold worldwide.
 Some copies feature different cover illustrations, and there are lots of special editions.

 In other words, the books are still incredibly popular, with first editions being seen as the best possible versions that money can buy.

 Harry Potter Book Set – 1st Edition Collectors Guide

 Why are first editions so valuable?
 For one, it’s a good way to differentiate between the various versions, and it’s most likely to be true to the original intent of the author.
 Given that we’re looking at a series, earlier editions tend to be worth more, as owners weren’t aware that it was going to be such a massive success at the time.